NigelThomasBell/ContentViewer/README.md

 * It is recommended to use yarn if possible, because it is faster (since it installs the packages in parallel instead of sequentially) and more secure (since it verifies the packages with a checksum instead of using SHA-512 from `package-lock.json`).

 ## Requirements and installation
-* ContentViewer was made using Node, React, Electron, Vite, Bootstrap and FontAwesome.
+* ContentViewer was made using Node, React, Electron, Vite, Bootstrap, SCSS and FontAwesome.
 * Several node modules are required for ContentViewer.
 These include:
     * Several modules already provided after running:
         ```